mleworkshop/mleworkshop.github.io/editions/mle2025/index.md

 ## Program

-### Session 1
+### Session 1: Opening and Keynote
-- Opening
+- Opening by the organizers
-- Keynote "Composability in Modeling Languages" by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)
+- Keynote on "Composability in Modeling Languages" by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)

-### Session 2
+### Session 2: Paper Presentations and Discussion
+- Benedikt Jutz, Zenon Zacouris, Thomas Weber, Erik Burger, Maribel Acosta and Ralf Reussner. **What can we learn from other Domains – Towards an Exploratory Process for the Extension of a Language based on Cross-Domain Knowledge Transfer**.
-- Paper presentations
+- NN
-- Discussion on the future of MLE
+- Discussion on the sustainability in, for, and with modeling languages

 ## Keynote by Jean-Marc Jézéquel